holoviz/panel/doc/tutorials/basic/indicators_activity.md

 # Display Activity

-Show activity with indicators and notifications just as rotating blades show the activity of wind turbines:
+Let's bring our Panel apps to life with dynamic indicators and notifications, much like the rotating blades of wind turbines indicate activity.

-- Overlay a loading indicator with the `loading` parameter.
+- Overlay loading indicators using the `loading` parameter.
-- Automatically overlay a loading indicator on output from *bound functions* by setting `loading_indicator=True`.
+- Automatically overlay loading indicators on outputs from *bound functions* by enabling `loading_indicator=True`.
-- Improve the user experience of slowly loading applications by setting `defer_load=True` .
+- Enhance user experience with slowly loading applications by deferring load with `defer_load=True`.
-- Customize the loading indication with *loading indicator* components.
+- Customize loading indicators with various components.
-- Provide notifications using `pn.state.notifications`
+- Provide notifications using `pn.state.notifications`.

 :::{note}
-In the sections below, we may execute the code directly in the Panel documentation by using the green *run* button, in a notebook cell, or in a file named `app.py` served with `panel serve app.py --autoreload`.
+In the sections below, you can execute the code directly in the Panel documentation using the green *run* button, in a notebook cell, or in a file named `app.py` served with `panel serve app.py --autoreload`.
 :::

 ```{pyodide}